FrameworkSystemsGmbH/fsdocs/docs/mobile-client-privacy.md

 notitle: true
 ---

-# Framework Studio Mobile Client<br>Privacy Prolicy
+# Framework Studio Mobile Client<br>Privacy Policy

 The **Framework Studio Mobile Client** is used to operate business applications, which have been created with the program **Framework Studio**.